syncfusion-content/wpf-docs/wpf/Scheduler/Resource.md

 ![WPF scheduler Resource Grouping](Resource_Images/Resource.png)

 ### Date
-It groups the number of resources under each date.
+`ResourceGroupType` as `Date` used to  groups the number of resources under each date.

 {% tabs %}
 {% highlight xaml %}